Cucumber in Rust 0.7 – Beginner’s Tutorial

 I coded my first working Rust app, when I was learning its renowned ownership and borrow model.
 Usually, when it comes to the First App ™, I tend to write Fibonacci calculators in all kinds of setups: Fibonacci REST APIs, Fibonacci CLI calculators, Fibonacci FFI libs inside a Flutter app… But this time, i wanted something different.
 Something, that actually does stuff on a level worthy to let it be called a „system application“.
 So I decided to write a simple AES string encryption tool, that I gave the unspeakably cute name „Encrsypter“.
 It is based on aes-gcm, an AES encryption library (or „crate“ in Rust terms), that got audited successfully by the nccgroup a few months ago.

-The full source code is available here.
+The full source code is available in my bitbucket repo.
 [Update: I’m currently working on an updated post with the new Cucumber-rs version.
 For this tutorial, please checkout the branch cukes_0.6.0 and, of course, stay tuned for the update.]

 For training purposes, I recommend removing the tests/ directory, because we will successively build it up, as we go through the tutorial.